CodeYourFuture/curriculum/common-content/en/module/onboarding/expectations/index.md

 {{<multiple-choice
   question="Do you have to attend all the classes?" answers="Yes, we should act professionally | Nah, it's a casual hobby" feedback="Right!
-Participating, in person if possible, to the best of your ability is necessary. | No, this isn't a coding club, it's a vocational training programme and classes are part of it." correct="0" >}}
+Participating to the best of your ability is necessary.
+You will get more out of attending in person if possible, but if not there's online class too. | No, this isn't a coding club, it's a vocational training programme and classes are part of it." correct="0" >}}